G-FM7XW4HT16

 Conclusion

-Civil mediation offers a viable alternative to litigation, allowing parties to resolve disputes amicably and efficiently.
-By understanding the mediation process and effectively advising clients, lawyers can enhance their role as advocates and negotiators.
-Proper preparation and representation during mediation can lead to satisfactory outcomes for all parties involved.
+Civil mediation offers a viable alternative to litigation.
+It allows parties to resolve disputes amicably and efficiently.
+By understanding the mediation process and advising clients effectively, lawyers can enhance their roles as advocates and negotiators.
+Proper preparation and representation during mediation can lead to satisfactory outcomes for everyone involved.

 I am keen to attend a one hour workshop on how to use and prepare for mediation?